25 march 2022

 Values & The Role Of The Ego: Part Two

-The first step is to determine your values.
-Remember, these are likely to change over time.
-The important part of this equation is to narrow down your top four values.
-As such, prioritise them in order of what is most important to you now.
-At this stage, money might be important for your freedom.
-Freedom is important because you need space to focus on your art (creativity).
-Creativity is paramount because your art is your highest priority/purpose and your contribution to the world.
-So, your values are.
-1. Contribution.
+For example, at this stage, money might be important for your freedom.
+Freedom is important because you need time and space to focus on your art (creativity).
+Creativity is paramount because creating art is your highest priority/purpose and your contribution to the world.
+So, your values are as follows: 1.
+Contribution.
 2. Creativity.
 3. Freedom.
 4. Money.
 Once you are clear on your values, you must take action that is congruent with your values.